pekral/cursor-rules

 File Description Scope

-php/standards.mdc Unified PHP coding standards for Laravel projects Always
+php/standards.mdc Unified coding standards for PHP/Laravel projects Always

-laravel/architecture.mdc Laravel and PHP architecture and conventions Laravel
+laravel/architecture.mdc Laravel architecture and conventions Laravel

-laravel/filament.mdc Filament v4 rules (resources, enums, tests) Filament
+laravel/filament.mdc Filament v4 specific rules Filament

 security/backend.md Backend security rules and OWASP Top 10 checks Always